-My invitation to join the wonderful world of Ballet Papier…
+My invitation to be a writer for Ballet Papier…

 Dance writing takes centre stage on this blog site because I am keen to share my enthusiasm and knowledge with interested readers.